makerdao/community/governance/polls/Nexo Institutional Vaults Onboarding - October 11, 2021.md

 * The Stability Fee will only increase by a maximum of 1% for months 7-12 from migration so long as none of the 'Exceptional Conditions' listed below are met.

 #### Exceptional Conditions
-* The total debt from PSM vault types is less than half of the combined debt of INST-ETH-NEXO and INST-WBTC-NEXO.
+* The total debt from PSM vault types is less than half of the combined debt of INST-ETH-A and INST-WBTC-A.

 #### Links and Comments
 This poll text has been reviewed by... (wanting GovAlpha, Growth, Nexo and PE.)